IDAES/idaes-ext/macOS_notes.md

 open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg
 ```

-Update this commend with the correct version of macOS.
+Update this command with the correct version of macOS.
 Here is the origin of the work around: https://www.google.com/url?q=https://stackoverflow.com/a/52530212/1377912&sa=D&ust=1611768519689000&usg=AOvVaw0dioNymjFGx1WeBccUT4ht